FENECON Industrial XL Operating Instructions

 • Use as mobile energy storage,

-• Direct use in a PV system (only one AC-side grid feed-in possible).
+• Direct use in a PV system.

-2.9.
+2.10.
 Pictograms

-Table 7.
+Table 5.
 Pictograms — Warning signs

 On the battery packs.